Anurag loves playing video games. His guides and listicles revolve around popular iOS, Android, PC, and console games.

 1. One Late Night

-If you thought abandoned houses are creepy, think again.
+If you think abandoned houses are creepy, think again.
 One Late Night will force you to change your opinion about haunted locations.
 This indie horror game presents a nightmarish adventure of an office employee who chooses to work late one fateful day, only to realize he made a big mistake.

 Graphically, One Late Night doesn’t disappoint at all.
 Powered by the Unity 3D engine, the game graphics are excellent and every object is highly detailed.
 Developers have dedicated their time and effort to create and the fact that this game is free is unbelievably true.